-The modern PBL method of teaching is superior to the traditional one in many ways, but it also faces some difficulties in the implementation process.
-Process orientation versus outcome orientation is one of the questions addressed to supporters of this method, says Alexia Papageorgiou, Peter McCrorie, Stelios Georgiades and Maria Perdikogianni, authors of the book Psychology for Psychologists: A Problem Based Approach to Undergraduate Psychology Teaching.
+30 Problem-Based Learning: Case Studies, Experience and Practice/ edited by Peter Schwartz, Stewart Mennin and Graham Webb, p.
+170 orientation is one of the questions addressed to supporters of this method, says Alexia Papageorgiou, Peter McCrorie, Stelios Georgiades and Maria Perdikogianni, authors of the book Psychology for Psychologists: A Problem Based Approach to Undergraduate Psychology Teaching33.
 It is especially important to set criteria for assessing the tasks offered to students in order to make the teaching-learning process as objective and effective as possible.
-The authors provide a figure illustrating the knowledge gained by students by using the PBL method.
+The authors provide a figure illustrating the knowledge gained by students by using the PBL method34.
 Various methods of student assessment are listed through a variety of diverse and varied tests.
-Many specialists are inclined to use essays as a reflection and meditation test, but also oral evaluation methods, multiple choice questions, true / false questions, brief case studies, etc. are also used.
-It is widely practiced to present individual tasks and reports and discussion in groups on concrete situations / case
+Many specialists are inclined to use essays as a reflection and meditation test, but also oral evaluation methods, multiple choice questions, true / false questions, brief case studies, etc. are also used35.
+It is widely practiced to present individual tasks and reports and discussion in groups on concrete situations / case studies36.
+Last but not least, it is recommended that students collect information and tasks solved in a portfolio, including in it their own opinions, teacher feedback and other additional information37.